T-Antonis/ConvVAE_Pneumonia_Detection/README.md

-# Pneumonia Detection with ConvVAE
+# Pneumonia Detection from Chest X-Rays using ConvVAE and ResNet

-This project explores anomaly detection for pneumonia in chest X-ray images using a Convolutional Variational Autoencoder (ConvVAE) implemented in PyTorch.
+This project explores pneumonia detection in chest X-ray images using a **ConvVAE-based anomaly detection pipeline** and compares it with a **ResNet transfer learning classifier**.

 ## Objective
-The goal of this project is to investigate whether pneumonia cases can be detected as anomalies through image reconstruction.
+The goal of this project is to investigate whether pneumonia cases can be detected in chest X-rays through image reconstruction and anomaly scoring.

-## Method
+## Methods

-The model is trained only on NORMAL chest X-ray images.
-During evaluation, anomaly scores are computed from the reconstruction error between the input image and the reconstructed image.
-A threshold is selected on the validation set and then applied to the test set.
+### ConvVAE-based anomaly detection
+A Convolutional Variational Autoencoder (ConvVAE) was trained on NORMAL chest X-ray images only.
+During evaluation, reconstruction error was used to compute an anomaly score for each image.
+A threshold selected on the validation set was then used to convert anomaly scores into binary predictions (**NORMAL / PNEUMONIA**).

+### ResNet-based supervised classification
+In addition to the ConvVAE pipeline, a pretrained ResNet model was used as a **supervised baseline for comparison**.
+Transfer learning was applied in order to classify chest X-ray images into **NORMAL** and **PNEUMONIA** categories.

 ## Results
-The model achieved a test AUC of approximately 0.69–0.70, showing moderate but meaningful discrimination between NORMAL and PNEUMONIA cases.
+The ConvVAE-based approach achieved a test ROC-AUC of approximately **0.69–0.70**, showing moderate but meaningful discrimination between NORMAL and PNEUMONIA cases.

+The ResNet transfer learning model was implemented as a comparison baseline against the reconstruction-based anomaly detection approach.

 ## Tools
 - Python